julzaza/wildwitchherbs/_posts/2026-01-20-spring-equinox-across-cultures.md

 The land was believed to be **listening**.
 Premature joy or demand risked withdrawing its cooperation for the entire growing season.

-This connects to broader Balkan traditions where trees, stones, and household spirits governed seasonal safety—practices explored in **[Balkan Spring Herbal Rites](/balkan-spring-herbal-rites/)**.
+This connects to broader Balkan traditions where trees, stones, and household spirits governed seasonal safety.
+These practices are explored in **[Balkan Spring Herbal Rites](/balkan-spring-herbal-rites/)**.

 ---